PotSergione/MLDL23-FL-project/README.md

 ```

 In doing so we are undersampling the EMNIST data, keeping only a third of its
-original volume to comply with COLAB's RAM constraints.
+original volume to comply with CoLab's RAM constraints.